wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 (or after the store resolves its address), it searches the load queue for a younger load whose address conflicts with the store address.
 If such a load exists, it implies that the load incorrectly speculated over a store-load dependency, and should be squashed in the pipeline.

+The second case where a load queue is useful is when a load is executed out-of-order with regard to other loads and/or stores.
+Whether or not this reordering is allowed to be exposed depends on the memory order specification.
+In Sequential Consistency (SC) model, no reordering of loads and stores are allowed to be observed by an external viewer, although the actual implementation can still reorder some of them, as long as it can guarantee that no external viewer can see them.
+In such a consistency model, the pipeline maintains the illustration that every instruction "takes effect" at the commit point.